 The law says that there must be a named individual to coordinate how the plan is going to be prepared, completed, reviewed, delivered and revised.

 Yes.
-If appropriate, care and support plans can be combined with plans for other people or plans provided by different organisations.
-So, for example, you may have plans that relate to your healthcare, such as under the Care Programme Approach (CPA) or Care and Treatment Planning (CTP).
-Or there may be plans involving other people, such as another member of your household or your carer, that are relevant to your care and support.
+If appropriate, care and support plans can be combined with plans for other people.
+They can also be combined with plans provided by different organisations.
+For example, you may have plans that relate to your healthcare, such as under the Care Programme Approach (CPA) or Care and Treatment Planning (CTP).
+Or there may be plans involving other people who are relevant to your care and support.
+For example, another member of your household or your carer.

-Combining your care and support plan with other plans may reduce duplication of work, but it's important that there is clarity.
 At the start of the care and support planning process, the local authority should check whether you have plans with other agencies.
-If there is a combined plan, one organisation should take the lead on monitoring your plan and you should be given the name of a lead professional to be your point of contact.
+If there's a combined plan, one organisation should take the lead on monitoring your plan.
+You should be given the name of a lead professional to be your point of contact.

 Yes – your needs may change over time, so it's essential that your plan is kept under review and changed if necessary.
 However, reviews of your care and support plan should not be used as a way to make cuts to services provided to you.

-The purpose of reviewing your plans is to:
+The purpose of reviewing your plan is to:

 Your care and support plan should be reviewed: